gruhflust/dto_admin/README.md

 virtual machines and generates `proxmox-summary.pdf` which summarises this information for each queried server on its own page and includes the report creation date.

+It ensures the `lshw` package is installed so hardware details can be collected.

 The playbook `dto_proxcomfort.yml` disables the subscription warning on a Proxmox host by patching `/usr/share/javascript/proxmox-widget-toolkit/proxmoxlib.js` and restarting the